kv9898/orcid/README.md

 ## Using

-This project builds on kasper/authors-block and add the orcid and keywords features to the pdf format.
+This project builds on [kasper/authors-block](https://github.com/kapsner/authors-block) and add the orcid and keywords features to the pdf format.

 ## Format Options

-Essentially the same as kasper/authors-block, just that orcid numbers will be displayed through logos with hyperlinks and pdf format.
+Essentially the same as [kasper/authors-block](https://github.com/kapsner/authors-block), just that orcid numbers will be displayed through logos with hyperlinks and keywords for the pdf format.

 ## Example